Astros vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- The Red Sox's Chris Sale (5-3) will make his 15th start of the season.
+- Brayan Bello (10-7) will take to the mound for the Red Sox and make his 23rd start of the season.

-- He has earned a quality start five times in 14 starts this season.

-- Sale has made nine starts of five or more innings in 14 chances this season, and averages 5.2 frames when he pitches.

 |Opponent